KieMerr17/surfs-up/README.md

 ![Contact Us](docs/features/contact-us.png)

-Address also displayed with a Google Map on the Sign Up page.
+Contact details are also displayed with a Google Map on the Sign Up page.

 ![Google Map](docs/features/google-map.png)